The good old saying “you get what you pay for” still holds true.

 The Dinky has a few more interesting ergonomic features, while the Ibanez GRX70 is a little more versatile with its three pickups.
 It also keeping things a little “softer” in this regard.
 As we said, you can’t really go wrong with either of these, if you’re looking for a cheap but decent guitar.

 Ibanez Gio GRX70 Electric Guitar: Conclusion And Rating

 Although cheap, the Ibanez Gio GRX70 is not one of those random no-name electric guitars from China that sell beginner friendly bundle that includes a bunch of cheap crap, like a gig bag, a small amp, and a various other “goodies.”

-It’s actually a pretty decent instrument that can handle a lot of stuff.
+The GRX70 is actually a pretty decent instrument that can handle a lot of stuff.
 The only real downside worth mentioning is the tremolo bridge.
 The guitar might get out of tune if you abuse it.
 Other than that, this ax works great.

-The GRX70 is a guitar intended for beginners and intermediate players, mostly those who are into metal music.
+This is a guitar intended for beginners and intermediate players, mostly those who are into metal music.

 However, it does work well even if you’re a more experienced player who needs a spare guitar for live shows.
 It will do the trick, as long as you don’t abuse the tremolo bar, causing the guitar to go out of tune.

 This electric guitar is obviously nowhere near the level of a professional instrument, but for those on a budget, it is easily the best option.
 That earns it a Musicaroo rating of 3.9 out of 5.